Dynamic Layered Decoding Scheduling for LDPC Codes Aided by Check Node Unsatisfied Probabilities: Introduction

+The conventional flooding schedule updates all variable-to-check (V2C) messages and all check-to-variable (C2V) messages in separate global stages.
+This parallelism is attractive in hardware, but new information generated in one stage cannot be exploited until the next stage.
+Layered belief propagation (LBP) \cite{hocevar2004reduced} reduces this delay by updating the graph layer by layer, so that a newly computed message can influence later updates within the same iteration.
+This reuse of fresh information allows LBP to approach the performance of flooding BP with fewer iterations.

+A remaining issue is that LBP does not prescribe which check node or layer should be updated first.
+The order can affect convergence, latency, and the usefulness of the messages passed later in the same iteration \cite{chang2024optimization}.
+Dynamic schedules address this issue by choosing the next update from quantities observed during decoding.
+Residual-based methods \cite{casado2007informed,gong2011effective,liu2014variable,Huilian2019Residual}, for example, promote nodes whose messages have changed sharply.
+Such criteria are effective in many cases, but they may also concentrate updates on a small part of the graph and leave other constraints underused.

+The schedule in \cite{chang2025} takes a different view.
+It shows that, over both binary erasure and binary-input additive white Gaussian noise channels, an efficient layered schedule should update check nodes with lower unsatisfied probabilities earlier.
+The resulting design estimates these probabilities from channel information and uses the estimates to form a simple scheduling sequence.
+This criterion is well aligned with the role of a parity-check equation: a check node that is less likely to be unsatisfied is also more likely to send reliable extrinsic information to its neighbors.

+The present letter refines that idea by updating the check node unsatisfied probabilities as decoding proceeds.
+Two schedules are proposed.
+Dyn-EBP enforces one update of every check node in each iteration and refreshes only the priorities affected by the latest C2V messages.
+Dyn-PEBP introduces a penalty on the update count, allowing repeated updates when the local evidence is strong while discouraging the redundant consecutive updates that can occur across iteration boundaries.
+Simulations on 5G NR LDPC codes show small but repeatable BLER gains over the channel-only schedule of \cite{chang2025}.
+The resulting gain is incremental; it indicates that the probability criterion becomes more accurate when it is refreshed during message passing.

-This paper is organized as follows.
-Section~\ref{pre} provides an introduction to LDPC decoding, LBP, and scheduling sequences.
-Section~\ref{s3} analyzes decoding errors.
-Section~\ref{s4} presents the implementation and complexity analysis of Dyn-EBP and Dyn-PEBP.
-Simulation results are compared and discussed in Section~\ref{sim}.
-Finally, Section~\ref{con} concludes the study and outlines future work.
+The remainder of the letter is organized as follows.
+Section~\ref{pre} reviews BP, LBP, and scheduling sequences.
+Section~\ref{s3} gives the check node unsatisfied probability used as the scheduling metric.
+Section~\ref{s4} presents Dyn-EBP, Dyn-PEBP, and their complexity.
+Section~\ref{sim} reports numerical results, and Section~\ref{con} concludes the letter.